Eighth Sunday in Ordinary Time (C)

 Homily

 People’s faults appear when they speak (cf. I).
-I don’t care too much for that line from the Book of Sirach.
-Especially when giving a homily.
-So let me turn to the second reading instead, to Paul’s mockery of death, his baiting the one thing many of us fear the most, if we think about it at all: Where, O death, is your victory?
-Where, o death, is your sting (II).
-That is one of the most famous passages of the New Testament from the 15th Chapter of First Corinthians from which we have been reading for four weeks running.
-It contains St. Paul’s most extensive teaching on resurrection -- both Christ’s and our own – and merits to be read in its entirety.
+In that case, I should best let the homily go for today.
+Or at least leave Sirach for Paul and his mockery of death, his baiting the one thing many of us fear the most, if we think about it at all: Where, O death, is your victory?
+Where, O death, is your sting (II).
+That's one of the most famous passages of the New Testament from the 15th Chapter of the First Letter to the Corinthians from which we've been reading these past few weeks.
+It contains St. Paul’s most extensive teaching on resurrection -- both Christ’s and our own – and should really be read read in its entirety rather than in snippets.

 O God, our teacher and judge,